parkermac/LO/extract/tef/README.md

 NOTES:
 - All extraction transports are positive Eastward and Northward.
 - We keep velocity and area of each cell, instead of just transport.
-- We have the option to keep more variables (e.g. NO3), but it is still clunky in implementation,
+- We have the option to keep more variables (e.g. temp, oxygen, and NO3), by editing vn_list in `extract_sections.py`, but the subsequent processing is not yet carried through the other code.

 ---